 #2.
 Interest Income on NRE Account

 Indian Government is very friendly to NRIs.
-Someone with NRE account doesn’t have to pay tax on interest income on saving or fixed deposits.
+Individuals with NRE account doesn’t have to pay tax on interest income earned on savings or fixed deposits.

 #3.
-Maturity or Claim amount by Life Insurance
+Maturity or Claim Amount Received on Life Insurance

-As per amendments introduced in the Finance Act, 2003, any proceeds received on account of maturity/surrender of an insurance policy were exempt from tax only if the premium paid did not exceed 20% of the sum assured.
-As an example, if the annual premium is R10,000, to qualify for the exemption, the minimum sum assured under the policy was required to be R50,000.
+Any proceeds received on account of maturity/surrender of an insurance policy were exempt from tax only if the premium paid did not exceed 20% of the sum assured.

 If the sum assured was less than the said value, the entire maturity proceeds would be taxable.